 Dermoid cysts are diagnosed by physical examination.
 Generally, the mass can be easily moved beneath the skin, and is painless.

-In addition to a complete medical history and physical examination, diagnostic procedures to determine if the cyst is connected to other tissues in the head and neck may include:
+In addition to a complete medical history and physical examination, diagnostic procedures to determine if the cyst is connected to other tissues in the head and neck may include a CT scan or MRI.

 At CHOP, we see a great number of patients with cysts such as the dermoid cyst.
-We use additional testing as needed to make an accurate assessment, then present you with treatment options based on your child’s results.
+We use additional testing as needed to make an accurate assessment, then present you with treatment options based on the test results.

 Specific treatment of a dermoid cyst will be determined by your child's physician based on:

-After all pre-surgical prep is done, your child will be put under general anesthesia and the cyst will be removed.
+After all pre-surgical prep is done, your child will go under general anesthesia and the cyst will be removed.
 Your child will be monitored before, during and after the procedure.
 Once he or she has recovered from the anesthesia, your child will return home.

 Your child will return for a follow-up visit to check the incision, but typically there is no need for additional monitoring or treatment.